 So, no, being angry is not in any way synonymous with putting the people around you in harm’s way.

 And by the way, a related skill, one I needed to learn, was not turning my anger inward.
-In not punishing other human beings with my anger, I needed to remember to include Ken Blackman on that list, too.
+I was good about not punishing other human beings with my anger, but I needed to remember to include Ken Blackman on that list, too.

 When you’re angry, the main thing to communicate is your anger

 “When angry, count four.
 When very angry, swear.” - Mark Twain

 It’s hard to express your desire, the change you want to see, and have the communication land when your own focus is still so strongly on your own displeasure.
 The emotional charge tends to drown out the request.